ILIAS-eLearning/ILIAS/Services/WebServices/RPC/lib/README.txt

 To be able to index and search for non-ASCII characters your system should support UTF-8 encodings.

-PHP curl is required for using the Java server features.
+PHP curl and xmlrpc are required for using the Java server features.
 On Debian based systems try:

-bash$ apt-get install php5-curl curl
+bash$ apt-get install php5-curl curl php5-xmlrpc

 A Installation